opendata-swiss/ckan-embed/README.md

 The default sorting order is `name asc` (alphabetical name ascending).
 Besides `name`, `package_count` and `title` are allowed.
 On multilingual CKAN servers add language suffix e.g. `title_string_en`.
 For specifying ascending or descending order append `asc` or `desc`.

-For more usage examples see `test/index.html`.
+For more usage examples see the `examples` folder.

 ## Developer notes